onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks.md

 imageView.kf.setImage(with: url)
 ```

-Show a `UIActivityIndicatorView` in center of image view while downloading.
+This shows a `UIActivityIndicatorView` in center of image view while downloading.

 ### Fading in Downloaded Image